EDavila24/scanned-document-468-dagon-locker-investigation/Takeaways-and-Learning/README.md

 ## Final Reflection

-This CTF helped me learn and understand the 'bigger picture' or the 'full story' like an analyst: reconstructing an incident, validating evidence, pivoting when necessary, and identifying certain key terms.
+This CTF helped me learn and understand the 'bigger picture' or the 'full story' like an analyst: reconstructing an incident, finding evidence, pivoting when necessary, and identifying/isolating/filtering certain key fields/soucres.